cpeter/CHIP-SDK/README.md

     cd ~/CHIP-tools
     BUILDROOT_OUTPUT_DIR=../CHIP-buildroot/output ./chip-fel-flash.sh

+The flashing script will boot CHIP automatically for the first time, login and power off CHIP to make sure everything went well.
+This may take a while - please be patient.

-CHIP will boot automatically after flashing.
-Booting may take a minute.
-If everything went well, you can now log in to your CHIP:
+If everything went OK, you can now power up your CHIP again and connect by typing:

     cu -l /dev/ttyACM0 -s 115200

-C.H.I.P.'s login is **root**.
-No password.
-Now let's give it a quick hardware test...

-    hwtest

-If everything passed, your C.H.I.P. is ready to go!
-Have fun!
+Unless you changed the users or passwords, you can login to CHIP as **chip** or **root** using the password **chip**.

 ## Shutdown